Covered on this page:

 What can I expect in the classroom?

-MFL teachers work in large, vibrant departments.
+Languages teachers work in large, vibrant departments.
 They have the support of senior staff and departmental colleagues who work together, sharing ideas and resources.
-In the classroom, MFL teachers work as a team with language assistants, teaching assistants and other support staff to provide linguistic support for pupils.
+In the classroom, languages teachers work as a team with language assistants, teaching assistants and other support staff to provide linguistic support for pupils.

 What funding and routes into training are available?